matgrhn/honigautomat/readme.txt

 ##################################################################################
 new feature with release 2 - powersave: after reaching idlePeriod relais "poweroffrelais" cuts the power; wakeup with poweron button (you need a separate self holding relais to keep power).
-See fritizing-documentation
+See fritzing-documentation
 This feature is active if powersave is set = 1 (otherwhise 0);
 ##################################################################################
 new feature with release 2 - write/read eeprom